MicrosoftDocs/SupportArticles-docs/support/system-center/vmm/errors-using-scale-out-file-server-shares.md

 ---
 title: Errors occur when using SoFS shares
-description: Errors occur when you use Scale-Out File Serve shares after you upgrade to System Center 2016 Virtual Machine Manager.
+description: Errors occur when you use Scale-Out File Server shares after you upgrade to System Center 2016 Virtual Machine Manager.
 Provides a resolution. ms.date: 05/07/2020 ms.prod-support-area-path: ms.reviewer: delhan, paulw, brenth
 ---
 # Errors occur when using SoFS shares after upgrading to System Center 2016 Virtual Machine Manager

-This article fixes an issue in which you receive error messages when you use Scale-Out File Serve shares after you upgrade to System Center 2016 Virtual Machine Manager.
+This article fixes an issue in which you receive error messages when you use Scale-Out File Server shares after you upgrade to System Center 2016 Virtual Machine Manager.

 _Original product version:_ &nbsp; System Center 2016 Virtual Machine Manager, Microsoft System Center 2012 R2 Virtual Machine Manager
 _Original KB number:_ &nbsp; 4021611